So-Zo/FA-React/README.md

 ## License

-© 2025 FA-React.
+© 2025 FanArcs.
 All rights reserved.